 It is a healthcare provider’s duty to watch for warning signs and take swift action to prevent harm to the baby and the mother as soon as a complication is recognized.
 Shoulder dystocia is always a medical emergency and needs to be treated with the urgency that entails.

-A birth complicated by shoulder dystocia can result in serious long-term effects for the baby.
+A birth complication can result in serious long-term effects of shoulder dystocia.
 The major concern is a loss of oxygen while the baby is stuck in the birth canal, which can cause damage to the baby’s brain, or even death.

-Oxygen deprivation can result in long term effects that will follow your child through life, including:
+Oxygen deprivation can result in long-term effects of shoulder dystocia that will follow your child’s life, including:

 While there is currently no cure for these conditions, medication, physical and occupational therapy, and mobility devices can help manage them.
 Unfortunately, the cost of treatment over the long term is often more than most families can handle without help.